Economics Main Menu

 Welcome to the Department of Economics

 The Department of Economics offers a bachelor of arts in economics with a choice between a general economics track, a business economics track, and an international economics track.
-The department also offers a minor in economics, minor in business and a financial economics certificate.
+Starting in the Fall of 2014, the Economics Department will offer a bachelor of science in business economics.
+Also offered is a minor in economics, a minor in business and a financial economics certificate.

 General Economics Track: provides a thorough understanding of the economy, and prepares students for immediate employment in analytically demanding professions and prepares students for graduate study in academic and professional programs.